mininet-wifi/sphinx_rtd_theme/docs/links.rst

 Ad hoc Link
 ===================

-A adhoc link can be created with the method below:
+An adhoc link can be created with the method below:

 .. code:: python